.

 5. LIS System Design and Customization

-• Objective: Customize the laboratory information system implementation to fit the specific needs of your laboratory.
+• Objective: Customize the laboratory information system implementation to fit your lab’s specific requirements.

 • Work with the LIS company to design lab information system configurations that meet the lab’s requirements.